 In this post, we answer the burning question ‘Am I an Alcoholic?‘ If you have asked this important question, perhaps you have typed this into a search engine, then what follows could be the most important message you hear this year!

 If you have asked ‘Am I an Alcoholic?’ then it is highly likely you are concerned by how much alcohol you currently consume each day.
-As of November 2015, the UK Government recommends men do not consume more than 3-4 units of alcohol per day.
+Since November 2015, the UK Government has recommended men do not consume more than 3-4 units of alcohol per day.
 For women, this limit is set at 2-3 units of alcohol per day.
 This equates to around one strong pint of larger for men or one large glass of wine for women.

-If you drink in excess of this amount then you will be putting your health in the face of unnecessary harm.
-This harm equates to high blood pressures, poor mental health, diabetes and even cancer.
+If you drink in excess of this amount, then you will be putting your health in the face of unnecessary harm.
+This harm could lead to high blood pressure, poor mental health, diabetes and even cancer.

 What is an alcoholic?

 At Ocean Recovery Centre we feel an alcoholic is somebody who cannot exercise self-control over his or her desire to drink alcohol.
 An alcoholic is really a label for a person who suffers from alcoholism.

 Many people may also be high functioning alcoholics, meaning they may still be performing well at work or in education or managing a healthy relationship with their partner or children.
 But left untreated high functioning alcoholics will slowly slip into more and more damaging behaviours until alcoholism has taken hold of the suffers whole life.